-The dollar has surged nearly 12 percent in about two months on expectations a new government elected in December will persuade the Bank of Japan to adopt more forceful monetary stimulus measures.
+The dollar had leapt nearly 12 percent in about two months, due to expectations that the new government elected in December would persuade the Bank of Japan to adopt a more forceful monetary stimulus approach.

 “I think the market will now try to find what the dollar’s range against the yen will be, for example whether we are in for an 83-88 range or 85-90,” said Satoshi Okinawa, senior global markets analyst for Sumitomo Mitsui Banking Corporation.